linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 7/Week 7- Cost of Capital Review, Implied Model, Private Firms.md

 ## COST OF EQUITY
 - No Traded Equity Means That We Cannot Directly Estimate Beta
  - Alternative approaches:
-	 - 1. Industry or asset betas (basically using traded [[Comps Definition, How They're Used in Analysis, and Example|comparables]])
+	 - 1. Industry or asset betas (basically using traded [comparables](../../Financial%20Ratios/Comps%20Definition,%20How%20They're%20Used%20in%20Analysis,%20and%20Example.md))
 	 - 2. Accounting and fundamental betas

 ## APPROACH 1
-- ‒ Estimate mean (median) "asset beta" (unlevered beta) for public [[Comps Definition, How They're Used in Analysis, and Example|comparables]]
+- ‒ Estimate mean (median) "asset beta" (unlevered beta) for public [comparables](../../Financial%20Ratios/Comps%20Definition,%20How%20They're%20Used%20in%20Analysis,%20and%20Example.md)
 - ‒ Then, re‐lever to reflect private firm's capital structure
 - ‒ Levering betas in private companies is difficult due to the lack of market prices for debt and/or equity
 	- Use book value
-	- Assume private firm's future [[Lecture 6-Leverage, Tail Risk, Volatility Products|leverage]] ratio eventually resembles the industry average
+	- Assume private firm's future [leverage](../../../Advanced%20Investments/Lecture%206-Leverage,%20Tail%20Risk,%20Volatility%20Products.md) ratio eventually resembles the industry average
 	- Use a target debt‐to‐equity ratio
 ##  - **APPROACH 2:** SEE DAMODARAN READING

  ![500](ad2137d571e390994d008d0e6b922de4.png)

  - Note the similarity of asset betas
-	‒ Compute median or average by industry and then re‐lever for your firm's [[Introduction to Corporate Finance|capital structure]]
+	‒ Compute median or average by industry and then re‐lever for your firm's [capital structure](../../Introduction%20to%20Corporate%20Finance.md)
  - Ideally, try to find publicly traded "pure plays" for this exercise ‒ If private firm has multiple business lines, do it for each line and compute weighted average beta